Cost of Living

 |Hot meal in BI Food Court||NOK 50|

-Groceries: Some grocery stores are more expensive than others.
-Kiwi, Rema 1000 and Coop Xtra are the cheapest.
+Some grocery stores are cheaper than others.
+Kiwi, Rema 1000 and Coop Xtra are the most affordable.
 Look for discount products from First Price, Xtra and Coop.

-Packed lunch: Another tradition, and a good way to save money, is the "matpakke" – packed lunch.
-The Norwegian version typically consists of bread slices with cheese and ham.
+A good way to save money is the traditional Norwegian "matpakke" or packed lunch.
+The Norwegian version typically consists of bread slices with cheese and meat.
 It is very common in Norway to bring a matpakke to school, work or even for a picnic in the park.

 The Norwegian currency consists of "kroner" (NOK) and "øre".
 100 "øre" make up 1 "krone".